weihuajiang/WPF-Blockly/README.md

  - execution step highlight
  - error position highlight
  - script serialization and deserialization

+## The version in microsoft store achieved following feature

+- support object-oriented programming, write and use object
+- support module programming, use script as library or type
+- support variable, function and class visibility in library
+- support const variable
+- support EV3 control

 ## Use Script Editor in your application